thunklife/thunklife.github.io/blog/_posts/2013-12-09-flickr-viewer-intro.md

 I won't go into the nitty-gritty of each, but essentially you've got two sets of commands.

 First you've got your 'watch' commands: 'watch-js' and 'watch-css'. 'watch-js' uses watchify to take everything in app.js, bundle it up, and watch it.
 Similarly, 'watch-css' will use catw to concatenate my CSS files and watch them.
-I'm not doing anything fancy with the CSS, so a simple concatenation works just find. 'watch' is just a handy hand shortcut to run both.
+I'm not doing anything fancy with the CSS, so a simple concatenation works just fine. 'watch' is just a handy hand shortcut to run both.

 Next you've got your 'build' commands: 'build-js' and 'build-css'.
-They basically do the exact same thing as the 'watch' commands except they don't watch, and we run the bundled JS through uglifyjs.
+They basically do the exact same thing as the 'watch' commands except they don't watch, plus the bundled JS gets run through uglifyjs.
 Again, we've got a shortcut to both with 'build'.

 Lastly, you've got 'start'.
 This just spins up http-server.